A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 The modern-day equivalent of those folks are the pastors and spiritual leaders within Christendom (the institutional expression of Christianity in the earth) who fear the worldwide revival now in progress as well as the supernatural signs, wonders, and miracles resulting from it.
 Such critics are terrified of disappointments (what if it doesn’t work?), the potential resulting aftermath (people will abandon our church/ministry/Jesus!), and jealousy (if revival isn’t happening through us, it cannot possibly be real!).
 To protect themselves, they abandon hope (biblically defined as the joyful anticipation of good) and retreat behind walls of false doctrine piously labelled as “wisdom” and “sound doctrine.”

-As I was watching the episode where the blind man was healed as recounted in John 9, the arguments raised by the Pharisees concerning that healing sounded just like Jenkins had lifted them intact directly from the anti-healing rhetoric prevalent on social media.
+As I was watching the episode where the blind man was healed as recounted in John 9, the arguments raised by the Pharisees concerning that specific healing sounded as if Jenkins had lifted them intact directly from the anti-healing rhetoric prevalent on social media.
 The Holy Spirit used that remarkable similarity to prompt me into writing this article.

 Apologetics

-This kind of behavior is especially prevalent within the apologetics community.
-Rather than confining themselves to their actual task at hand, defending the faith against skeptical outsiders, they aggrandize themselves by awarding themselves the title of this article.
+This leaven-of-the-Pharisees-corrupted mindset is especially prevalent within the Christian apologetics community.
+Rather than confining themselves to their actual task at hand, graciously defending the faith against skeptical outsiders, most of them self-aggrandize by appointing themselves the title of this article.

-Using this presumptuous act as their casus belli, they then turn against fellow Christ-followers having the temerity to disagree with them doctrinally.
+Using this presumption as their casus belli, they then turn against fellow Christ-followers having the temerity to disagree with them doctrinally.
 They castigate them publicly as being “less-than,” calling them names, imputing evil motives to them, labelling them cultists, and a host of other ad hominem attacks.
-Without exception I’ve ever encountered after listening to them for well over a decade now, they cannot even accurately articulate what the healing community is actually teaching, much less refute it using the Scriptures rightly divided.
+Without exception I’ve ever encountered after listening to them for well over a decade now, their Straw Man arguments are repeated as if they are gospel writ.
+The truth of the matter is such folks cannot even accurately articulate what the healing community is actually teaching, much less refute it using the Scriptures rightly divided.

 Their constant mantra of “What if it doesn’t work?” coupled their concerted efforts to distance themselves by attempting to discredit its participants through labelling them as heretics are both prima facie evidence of this very attitude.
 This is also the primary driving mindset of social media “heretic hunters” who gleefully bash whoever opposes their personal prejudices on religious orthodoxy.